materials/mint/README.md

     the lattice symmetry that is found (e.g. cubic, tetragonal, etc.).
 Atomic positions are refined essentially by averaging over sites that are equivalent to one another under these symmetries.

-If a diffraction pattern has been supplied as input, the refinement
-    has a different purpose.
-In this case, the atomic coordinates are relaxed so as to minimize the difference between the calculated and supplied patterns.

 ######Arguments:
 - "atoms" or "positions" to refine positions only